-Elliptic curves are a mathematical structure.
-In cryptography, it is common to use the structure $y^2 = x^3 + ax^2 + b$ over a finite field.
-Questions relating to elliptic curves and derived algorithms should use this tag and might also consider specific tags such as discrete-logarithm and ecdsa.
+Elliptic curves are algebraic-geometric structures with applications in cryptography.
+Such a curve consists of the set of solutions to a cubic equation over a finite field equipped with a group operation.
+Questions relating to elliptic curves and derived algorithms should use this tag and might also consider more specific tags such as discrete-logarithm and ecdsa.

 0